MoonHareLabs/jwind/README.md

 ## About the project

-Styless is &copy; 2021-now by @ksengine.
+Jwind is &copy; 2021-now by @ksengine.

 ### License

-Styless is distributed by an [Unlicense License](https://github.com/moonharelabs/styless/tree/main/LICENSE).
+Jwind is distributed by an [Unlicense License](https://github.com/moonharelabs/jwind/tree/main/LICENSE).

 ### Contributing